puppetlabs/puppetlabs-helm/README.md

 ##### `env`

-Sets the environment variables required for helm to connect to the kubernetes cluster
+Sets the required environment variables for Helm to connect to the Kubernetes cluster.

 Default: `undef`